Sabine Leutheusser-Schnarrenberger: Member of the Bundestag and Federal Minister of Justice, 1992–96

 From 12 December 1990 Leutheusser-Schnarrenberger was a member of the German Bundestag.
 On 18 May 1992 she was sworn in as Federal Minister of Justice of Germany, following the nomination of incumbent Klaus Kinkel as Foreign Minister in the government of Chancellor Helmut Kohl.
 She had previously won an internal vote against Burkhard Hirsch and became the first woman to hold this office.

 Upon taking office, Leutheusser-Schnarrenberger pushed for police receiving new training and equipment to counter extremism and tougher court sentences for those found guilty of extremist violence.

 In 1994, she publicly condemned a regional court for adulating radical rightist leader Günter Deckert after handing him a light sentence for Holocaust denial, calling the judges’ decision "a slap in the face to all victims of the Holocaust".
-When Denmark agreed to extradite Gary Lauck, an American neo-Nazi charged with being the main supplier of illegal fascist propaganda to Germany, to German authorities in 1995, Leutheusser-Schnarrenberger called the decision a "great victory against right-wing extremism."
+When Denmark agreed to extradite Gary Lauck, an American neo-Nazi charged with being the main supplier of illegal fascist propaganda to German authorities in 1995, Leutheusser-Schnarrenberger called the decision a "great victory against right-wing extremism."

 In 1995 there was a broad public discussion in Germany about the invulnerability of the private domain by means of acoustic observation (Großer Lauschangriff, literally "big eavesdropping attack").
 In this argument Leutheusser-Schnarrenberger strongly objected to expanding the state's right to interfere in citizens' private domain.
 After the members of the FDP decided in a poll to support the conservative lead of the CDU in this matter, she resigned from her office on 1 January 1996.

 From May 1997 Leutheusser-Schnarrenberger was a member of the Steering Committee of the FDP ("Präsidium").
 On 2 December 2000 she also became FDP chairwoman for the Federal State of Bavaria.
 She served twice as Deputy Chairwoman of the FDP parliamentary group, from 2 February 2001 to 2 October 2002 and from 27 September 2005 until 28 October 2009.